alexanderrvidal/alexanderrvidal.github.io/_pages/cv.md

   * Worked with the USGS hyperspectral team to collect hyperspectral data for more accurate predictive analysis.

 - **Graduate Research Assistant**, [CASERM](https://caserm.mines.edu/), 2019 - 2021
-  * Worked on a project that requires collecting two different types of mineralogical data and applying image recognition techniques in order to reconcile the two datasets.
-A preprocessing step is applied that uses convolutional neural networks to "mask” the data that is not useful.
-Following the preprocessing, neural network modeling are used to allow for prediction of one dataset given the other.
+  * Collected two different types of mineralogical data and applied image recognition techniques in order to reconcile the two datasets.
+  * A preprocessing step was applied that uses convolutional neural networks to "mask” the data that is not useful.
+  * Following the preprocessing, neural network modeling are used to allow for prediction of one dataset given the other.

 - **Data Science Intern**, [Lumen Technologies (formerly CenturyLink)](https://www.lumen.com/), June 2019 - August 2019
   - *Working Group:* Finance